Financial Literacy Basics

 Short-term loans amplify the effect, because annualising a fixed dollar fee over a short term produces a larger annual rate.
 A $50 fee on a one-year, $1,000 loan adds 5 percentage points to the APR.
 The same $50 fee on a five-year loan adds about 1 percentage point.

 Credit cards are a special case.
 The advertised APR on a credit card is the rate that applies to balances carried beyond the grace period.
-Card fees (annual fees, cash advance fees, late fees) are generally not rolled into the APR calculation, though they are real costs to the cardholder.
+Card fees (annual fees, cash advance fees, late fees) are not rolled into the APR calculation, though they're real costs to the cardholder.

 A simple real-world example